 Done Correctly, The Process Works

-Editor’s Note: As part our editorial review process for this article, we looked around for folks who could provide some perspective on this advice.
-We came across this video, from a top SQL DBA, who shared how he built his Upwork business into a solid six figure business.
+Editor’s Note: As part our editorial review process for this blog post, we looked around for folks who could provide some perspective on this advice.
+We came across this video, from a top SQL DBA, who shared how he built his freelance business on Upwork into a solid six figure business.
 If you’re interested in this opportunity, his video testimonial is worth watching.
 He does provide documentation and screenshots to back up his claims.
+He started at a lower hourly rate and built it up.

 To be fair, there are also many videos out there blasting the Upwork platform.
 At the risk of completely dismissing their feedback, I did notice that many of these videos (and bloggers) had three common elements: